-In 1777 when William Byrd died, he left Byrd debt-ridden and faced the difficult task of satisfying his creditors while preserving an inheritance for her ten children.
-Byrd attempted to remain neutral during the American Revolution and thereby preserve her property for her children so she could remain with the wealth she was accustomed too.
-Both British and patriot forces raided Westover, the Byrd family plantation during the war.
-After trying to negotiate with the British for a return of her property, Patriots charged her with trading with the enemy.
-She eloquently defended herself and charges were dropped.
+In 1777 when William Byrd died, he left Mary Byrd debt-ridden and faced with the difficult task of satisfying creditors while preserving an inheritance for her ten children.
+Mary Byrd attempted to remain neutral during the American Revolution and thereby preserve her property for her children so she could retain the wealth to which the family was accustomed.
+Both British and patriot forces raided Westover, the Byrd family plantation, during the war.
+After trying to negotiate with the British for a return of her property, American patriots charged her with trading with the enemy.
+Mary Byrd eloquently defended herself, and charges were dropped.

-Today two portraits of Mary Willing Byrd survive, one located at the Library of Virginia and one is located at the Virginia Historical Society.
+Today two portraits of Mary Willing Byrd survive, one located at the Library of Virginia and one located at the Virginia Museum of History & Culture.

 Citation: Mary Willing Byrd, oil painting.
 Pratt, Matthew, Mary Willing Byrd (Mrs. William Byrd III) Oil painting on canvas, Original.
 Virginia State Artwork Collection: acquired 1920, Library of Virginia.

 Art: 4.1, 5.1

 Artistic Exploration: Draw a portrait of Mary Willing Byrd that you think represents her story.
 Feel free to use symbols in your portrait.

 In Their Shoes: If you were Mary Byrd, how would you try to preserve your property?
 Would you choose a side in the war?
 What are the advantages and disadvantages of joining each side?
 Would you stay neutral?
 What are potential flaws with that position?